rananna/bttf-alarm-clock/readme.md

 ### Power Distribution

+**Pro-Tip for Power Rails:** Managing multiple power and ground connections on a breadboard can get messy.
+For a much cleaner and more reliable setup, consider using **[Wago-style lever-nut connectors](https://www.aliexpress.com/item/1005006962828705.html)**.
+You can run a single wire from your 5V source to one connector, and another from your GND source to a second connector.
+Then, you can easily plug all the individual component VCC and GND wires into their respective connectors.
+This creates solid, secure power rails without soldering.

 All components require a connection to power (VCC) and ground (GND).
 *   **5V Power**: Connect the **VIN** pin of the ESP32 to the positive (5V) rail of your power source.
 Connect the VCC pins of all three TM1637 displays, the Adafruit AlphaNum4 display, and the DFPlayer Mini to this 5V rail.
 *   **Ground**: Connect a **GND** pin from the ESP32 to the common ground rail.
 Connect the GND pins of all displays, the DFPlayer Mini, all buttons, and the negative (cathode) side of all LEDs (via their current-limiting resistors) to this ground rail.